 1/4 cup grated Parmesan cheese

-Preheat your oven to 425 degrees and line a baking sheet with parchment paper.
-Spray the parchment paper with a non-stick cooking spray.
-Also, take out a cutting board and knife.
+Preheat your oven to 425 degrees and line a large baking sheet with parchment paper.
+Spray the parchment paper with a nonstick cooking spray or olive oil spray.
+Also, take out a cutting board and a sharp knife.

-Wash your zucchini and dry them well.
-Using your cutting board, slice your zucchini into coins.
+Wash your fresh zucchini and dry them well with a clean dish cloth.
+Using your cutting board, slice your zucchini rounds into uniform slices.
 Discard the ends.

-In a small, shallow bowl, whisk your eggs well.
+In a small bowl, whisk your eggs well.

-In a second small, shallow bowl, mix together your panko bread crumbs, Parmesan cheese, Italian seasoning, salt, and pepper.
+In a second small, shallow bowl, mix your panko crumbs, parmesan cheese, Italian seasoning, kosher salt, and black pepper.

-Dunk a single piece of zucchini in the eggs and then directly into the breadcrumb mixture to coat the whole zucchini coin.
-Place on the parchment paper lined baking sheet.
-Repeat this process with each piece of zucchini.
+Dunk a single slice of zucchini in the egg wash and then directly into the parmesan mixture to coat the whole zucchini chip.

-Once you have covered all of your zucchini coins and filled your baking sheet, set them in the oven for 30 minutes.
+Once you have covered all of your zucchini coins and filled your sheet pan, set them in the hot oven for 30 minutes.

 Serve immediately for the best results.
 They will be hot, but delicious!